respawn-app/FlowMVI/README.md

 fun CounterScreen() {
     val store = inject<CounterContainer>()

-    // collect the state and handle events efficiently based on system lifecycle - on any platform val state by store.subscribe { action -> when (action) {
+    // subscribe to store based on system lifecycle - on any platform val state by store.subscribe { action -> when (action) {
             is ShowMessage -> {